fabulous-dev/FSharp.Mobile.Templates/README.md

 In this repository, you can find all the templates for creating mobile and desktop apps using .NET 7.0 and F# 7.0.

+Please note that those templates are "plain" F# templates, no additional dependencies.
+If you are interested in the Fabulous templates, please use either [Fabulous.XamarinForms templates](https://github.com/fabulous-dev/Fabulous.XamarinForms) or [Fabulous.MauiControls templates](https://github.com/fabulous-dev/Fabulous.MauiControls).

 NB.
 The Xamarin.Forms template will stay on .NET 6.0.
 Microsoft never intended to migrate Xamarin.Forms from Mono to .NET 6.0/7.0, making it hard to upgrade to .NET 7.0.